TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/CoreLibrary/Package/Documentation/ConstantsAndEnumerations/DaysOfWeek.md

 # `DaysOfWeek`

-Allows to refer to the day of week by name, not by number what usually confusing with numeration from 0 (and also, first day of week is country-dependent).
+Allows to refer to the day of week by name, not by number what usually confusing with numeration from 0 (and also, first day of week is location dependent).

 ```typescript
 enum DaysOfWeek {